teajhaney/notification-microservices/services/push-service/README.md

 Push notification service that consumes messages from RabbitMQ and sends Web Push notifications to users' browsers/devices.

+> **⚠️ Testing Status**: This service has been implemented but **has not been fully tested** in a production environment.
+We welcome contributions, testing, and feedback from the community.
+See the [Testing Push Notifications](#testing-push-notifications) section below for testing instructions.

 ## Environment Variables

 The push-service requires the following environment variables: